Outside the mainstream and rejected by the avant-garde.

 That’s why symphonies with laptops have been supported more readily than, say, chamber music with djembe or throat-singing.
 If it still stinks of being from the Earth—and honors too much the beating heart and pulsing hot breath of biological life—don’t admit it into the concert hall.
 Or even into the dirty urban warehouse art-performance space.
 Cigarettes and booze (or hors d’oeuvres and wine) are preferred over potted plants and medicinal tea.
 Everywhere, toxic substances are prized above pure soil and clean air.
 Because the Madness is high on the idea that it “made” them.

 To me, this is another demonstration of the diseased human mind that self-conceives as separate from, apart from the natural world.
 And to me, this is the most prescient issue of our time.
 In fact—in actual point of pure, unbiased FACT—we are a part of this tremendous place, this planet.
 Actually, in deeper spirituality we are that and, at the same time, one with it.
 If it still feels “woo woo” for someone to say ”this living, breathing mother Earth” then that’s a huge clue right there: the very twist that is uncomfortable with that phrase IS the leading face of our collective mental illness.
 And at times, I admit to still feeling that too.
-But it is a living, breathing organism that gave birth to us.
+But the Earth is a living, breathing organism that gave birth to us.
 There is no work-around for that fact.
 And it is a beautiful and ridiculous fact.
 And saying it superficially isn’t going to help, you have to know it from deep in your pants.

 What was our place in this Garden of Paradise?
 Our role was to be masterful participants, not “masters.”
 We kind of fucked that all up.
 So, my music is rooted in music and the natural world, derived from the experience of the flow of energy, many kinds of energy.
 Yes, also transcendent and cosmic energy, but none of this is separate from earth energy, breath and sex energy.
 I try not to just create status reports of the fever dreams of a sick psyche.